 Spying on your children may sound too much, but if you are doing for the right reasons, like your child’s safety, cell phone tracking is definitely a must.
 Your child is your responsibility and you need to make sure your children are out of harm’s way.

-Let your children know your standards.
-Let them do their best to live by those standards.
+Let your children know your standards and do their best to live by them.
 When they grow older, they will intuitively know what is good and what is bad because you taught them at a young age.

 Electronic communication leaves information that could spread like wildfire.
 Nothing in this digital age is really private.
 Being there to monitor your children’s activities actually steers them away from harm.
 Though a lot of families neglect it, online safety is a topic that should be discussed by the entire family.